The

 A: Once you have the basic uniform and

-equipment needed to portray a Union soldier, you can attend your
+Union soldier, you can attend your

 first reenactment or living history event.
 You will need to undergo